SchiavoAnto/hows/README.md

 # HOWS: Highly Optimized Web Server
 HOWS is a simple, basic web server.
+⚠️ This project is under heavy development! ⚠️

 ## Goal
 The goal of HOWS is to be an easily configurable web server: the config is saved as a JSON file.